DENTAL CROWN & BRIDGES

 Dental crowns and bridges are synthetic implants or devices that are placed in the teeth to serve multiple purposes.
 Crowns essentially act as a cap to cover the broken or damaged tooth while a bridge is used to physically ‘bridge’ the gap between two teeth.

-Who Needs a Dental Crown?
+Who Needs a Dental Crown in Singapore?

 Crowns are used in the following circumstances: